It's simpler than you think!

 Couples today are delaying marriage or opting out of it entirely.
-After all, it's a commonly accepted fact that one in two marriages fail.
+After all, it's commonly accepted that one in two marriages fail.
 And does anyone really know how happy the "successful" ones really are?

 It's the key to having productive communication, emotional connection, and good intimacy.
 All of these things will be there if you spend quality time together.

 Sociologists Jeffrey Dew and W. Bradford Wilcox, contributors to the New York Times piece, have found that spouses who spent "time alone with each other, talking, or sharing an activity" at least once per week were 3.5 times more likely to be very happy in their marriage than spouses who did so less frequently."
 So, in reality, having a great marriage doesn't require that much time or energy.
 But it does require acting intentionally and carving out some time to be together.

-When people are trying to get a handle on their finances, one piece of advice they are given is to keep track of where their money is going.
+When people are trying to get a handle on their finances, one piece of advice they're given is to keep track of where their money is going.
 Many are often surprised by how their money seems to just trickle away in small amounts here and there.
 What happens to your time is not much different.
 It seems to get frittered away instead of managed as the finite resource that it is.

-I know you may not want to agree, but it is true at least in that moment and at least regarding your free time.
-Checking your e-mail, posting on Facebook or Twitter, watching American Idol or SportsCenter, even doing the laundry when you could be with your partner are all choices you make.
+I know you may not want to agree, but it's true at least in that moment and at least regarding your free time.
+Checking your e-mail, posting on Facebook or Twitter, watching The Voice or SportsCenter, even doing the laundry when you could be with your partner are all choices you make.

 My guess is that when you and your spouse first met, spending lots of time together was a choice you both easily made.
 You still went to work and the laundry got done.
 The difference between then and now are the choices the two of you are making.
-You can have a great marriage if you are willing to make those choices again.
+You can have a great marriage if you're willing to make those choices again.

 Get more information about how to bust other Marriage Myths and create your happily ever after today.